xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 ## cslider
 A slider (images or other blocks) with forward and back options.
 A more evolutioned version is [cislider](#cislider).
 If don't have some reason use [cislider](#cislider).

+## clock
+Analogic clock, just for curiosity.
+Playing with rotation transform.

 ## expandable-list
 A list with items.
 The item is expeted to contains some text and a div with more text or information.
 The div is not shown until the user clicks the item.
 This could be useful in a FAQs list, for example.